Antony74/TransportManager/README.md

 ##TransportManager

-A database app for community driving schemes - initially and primarily developed for Didcot Volunteer Centre.
+A database app for community driving schemes - initially developed for Didcot Volunteer Centre.
 This is a classic three tier application, with web-front-end and middle-layer both written in JavaScript.
 Not currently intended for remote use (across a Local-Area-Network would be fine).